 It's easy to get excited around this technology.
 Blazor's development model certainly feels very comfortable with a relatively small learning curve if you're already familiar with .NET and Razor.
 Even better, it sidesteps all the JavaScript build framework craziness that goes along with HTML-based frameworks like Angular, React, Vue, and so on.
 Microsoft provides a fairly simple development environment where you compile and run, or publish, with a small set of compiled assemblies getting distributed.

 There are also some downsides to this model.
 Everything that’s in Razor templates is compiled C# code, which means that in order to make even a minor change you have to recompile your application.
-This is no different than other frameworks like Angular, but it nevertheless makes this technology a two-step process where compilation is required for any changes.
+This is no different than most other JavaScript frameworks which also require transpilation these days, but it nevertheless makes this technology a two-step process where compilation is required for any changes.

-On the flip side us,ing compiled .NET code that can take advantage of compile-time validation of code, using rich tooling for project wide refactoring, and the ability to use standard .NET components, opens up a world of possibilities that simply weren't an option before.
-Blazor templates work in Visual Studio and give you most of the development time support you're used to when building server-side Razor applications.
+On the flip side using compiled .NET code that can take advantage of compile-time validation of code, using rich tooling for project wide refactoring, and the ability to use standard .NET components, opens up a world of possibilities that simply weren't an option before.
+Blazor templates work in Visual Studio and give you most of the development time support you're used to when building server-side Razor applications, which is awesome for a new technology.

 On the other hand, this is a framework from Microsoft.
 Microsoft has been known to try new stuff and then abandon it.
 A framework like Blazor is also very likely to fight an adoption battle because it’s a Microsoft product, even if it is 100% open source.
-In my view, Microsoft has a commitment problem when it comes to client frameworks and Blazor very much needs a strong driving force to succeed both in terms of features and achieving enough hearts and minds to become a challenger to the status quo JavaScript frameworks that exist today.
-Without a significant update, this technology is a potential dead end.
+In my view, Microsoft has a commitment problem, or at least a perception thereof, when it comes to client frameworks.
+Blazor very much needs a strong driving force to succeed both in terms of features and achieving critical mass to become a challenger to the status quo JavaScript frameworks that exist today.
+Without a significant push towards wide adoption, this technology is a potential dead end.

-It's also important to understand that, for the most part, this is experimental software.
+It's also important to understand that, for now at least, this is experimental software.
 Vendors are still trying to figure out how to best integrate solutions like this into existing browser-based UI.
 Web Assembly is still growing up and there are big holes in terms of JavaScript and DOM interactivity that Blazor relies on.
 Web Assembly currently lacks the ability to directly access the DOM, so all rendering and event handling has to indirectly go through JavaScript.
 This means performance overhead, and maybe even more critically ugly and somewhat limited code in order for Web Assembly and JavaScript to talk to each other.
 Much of the interop is hidden internally in the Blazor framework, but at the edges if your code needs to interop—and it will—the code is pretty ugly.

 These issues are well known and they are already on the list of things to be addressed in Web Assembly, but we’re not there yet.
 What all this means is that any tool that uses Web Assembly is going to be a rapidly changing target.
 Microsoft specifically says not to use Blazor for production projects, but I'm sure some people will just ignore that and do it anyway.
 Just realize that features and APIs are bound to change drastically before it becomes a stable production-ready tool, if at all.
 There has been no definite confirmation on whether Blazor is headed to become a real supported product, although Microsoft clearly indicates that they’re serious about pursuing this avenue.